Political Financing Handbook for Nomination Contestants and Financial Agents (EC 20182) – October 2021

 *Corrections or revisions requested by Elections Canada are not eligible for extensions and must be filed within the specified period.
 However, the financial agent or the nomination contestant can apply to a judge to be relieved of the obligation of complying with the request.

-To apply for an extension, the financial agent or the nomination contestant has to send the Request for Extension of Filing Deadline form.
+To apply for an extension from Elections Canada, the financial agent or the nomination contestant has to send the Request for Extension of Filing Deadline form.
 It must be received by Elections Canada no later than two weeks after the filing deadline.

 Note: Only a judge may grant an extension requested more than two weeks after the deadline has passed.